How to Hand Embroider Palestrina Stitch

 hand embroidery on crazy quilting

-You can also work this stitch on evenweave fabric.
-This sample is worked on hand dyed Aida cloth
+You can also work this stitch on even-weave fabric.
+I worked this sample on hand-dyed Aida cloth

 Follow Pintangle and have it delivered to your inbox